wendannor/wendannor.github.io/_posts/2014-08-18-capistrano-nodejs.md

 ```

-The section above will describe 3 tasks :
+The section above will describe 3 tasks for the deploy namespace:

 - stop every forever instance on the server (it's a bit brutal and not advised if you have multiple nodejs instance on the server using forever)
 - install the different modules required for the project